infrasonar/docs/docs/collectors/services/last_seen.md

 ## Deployment

-The last seen service requires no configuration and can easily be deployed to an asset by added the last seen collector to the asset.
+The last seen service requires no configuration and can easily be deployed to an asset by adding the last seen collector to the asset.